martinhemphill/Day-Planner/README.md

-# homework5 - Day Planner Application
+# Day Planner Application
+homework 5

 Create a calendar application that allows the user to save events for each hour of the day.